dm4ml/gears/README.md

 # Welcome to Gears

-Gears is a lightweight framework for writing control flow with LLMs with **full control over your prompts**.
+Gears is a lightweight tool for writing control flow with LLMs with **full control over your prompts**.
 It allows you to build complex chains of actions and conditions, and execute them in a single call.

 ## Why Gears?